edthedev/edthedev.github.io/blog/comics.md

 - Sting Ray - Would it be cool if someone with access to Tony Stark's Iron Man suit blueprints built his own inferior suit that only works well underwater?
 - H.E.R.B.I.E. is a long-suffering robot maid built by Reed Richards to help him avoid parenting Franklin Richards - whose mutant powers occassionally change the nature of reality.
 - → Old Lace is a velociraptor left as a gift to a young girl from her paranoid and over-protective parents.
+- → Hour Man stands out from other heroes because he only has his mediocre powers for an hour at a time.

 ## Silly Moments

 These characters come with their own silly moments.

+- ✓ Ability to lift Thor's hammer creates an alliance at a critical moment, despite Odin not being a character refernce most people would blindly accept.
 - x Iron Man's various magnet-centric super powers.
 - x Iron Man's skate shoes
 - Thor telling Cat Thor - "I see that your head is slowly growing every moment."